-An extract from the Head of AGRS Annual Assurance Statement for the period ending 31st March 2017 is given below:
+An extract from the Head of AGRS Annual Assurance Statement for the period ending 31st March 2018 is given below:

 - 2.1 As Head of Audit, Governance and Risk Services (AGRS), on the basis of work carried out, I can provide a reasonable assurance regarding the adequacy and effectiveness of arc21's framework of governance, risk management and control.
-This opinion is based on the following: - evidence from our audit work that arc21's key corporate risks have been identified, assessed and are being actively managed - evidence from audit work whereby, of the eight audits finalised during 2016/17: - 6 audits provided the positive assurance level 'Some Improvement Needed' i.e. a few specific control weaknesses were noted; generally however, controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met; and - 2 audits provided the positive assurance level 'Substantial' i.e. Controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met. - the evidence set out in the review of arc21's Code of Governance and Annual Governance Statement regarding the range of key assurance and governance arrangements that arc21 has in place to direct / oversee its activities. - 2.2 Some weaknesses and areas for improvement have been identified through our audit work.
-These have been reported in detail to arc21's Audit Committee during 2016/17 through AGRS progress reports.
-The key issues I would highlight in this statement are as follows: - While providing an acceptable level of overall assurance, our audits identified areas for improvement in relation to increased contract monitoring checks, documentation of contract management processes and tracking of Health and Safety related actions arising from the reviews carried out by the External Health and Safety Advisor. - It should be noted that we carried out a review of the implementation of open audit recommendations in May 2016 and January 2017.
-Management made good progress during the year in implementing outstanding audit actions.
+This opinion is based on the following: - evidence from our audit work that arc21's key corporate risks have been identified, assessed and are being actively managed - evidence from audit work whereby, of the three audits finalised during 2017/18: - 1 audit provided the positive assurance level 'Some Improvement Needed' i.e. a few specific control weaknesses were noted; generally however, controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met; and - 1 audits provided the positive assurance level 'Substantial' i.e. controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met; and - 1 audit provided the positive assurance level 'Substantial risk management processes' i.e. the Risk Action Plans and related risk management processes in place are adequate, appropriate and effective to provide reasonable assurance that the risks are being managed and that the target risk ratings will be achieved. - the evidence set out in the review of arc21's Code of Governance and Annual Governance Statement regarding the range of key assurance and governance arrangements that arc21 has in place to direct / oversee its activities. - 2.2 Some weaknesses and areas for improvement have been identified through our audit work.
+These have been reported in detail to arc21's Audit Committee through AGRS progress reports. - 2.3 The 2017/18 Internal Audit Strategy and Plan had included provision for audit work in relation to the Residual Waste Treatment Project.
+However, due to the Judicial Review process, which was ongoing during 2017/18, it was not appropriate to carry out this audit.
+However, we met with the Acting Project Director who advised us on the current position and future plans in relation to the project.
+These include (subject to resolution of the planning permission issues) agreeing a process and updating the business case for approval by Constituent Councils and continuing to monitor the contingent liability.
+It should also be noted that AGRS completed an audit of the Residual Waste Treatment Project in 2016 and made a number of recommendations in relation to project management which should be kept under review (subject to the progression of the project).